Organ-on-a-chip: Kidney

 One step towards validating the microfluidic device's simulation of the full filtration and reabsorption behavior of a physiological nephron would include demonstrating that the transport properties between blood and filtrate are identical with regards to where they occur and what is being let in by the membrane.
 For example, the large majority of passive transport of water occurs in the proximal tubule and the descending thin limb, or the active transport of NaCl largely occurs in the proximal tubule and the thick ascending limb.
-The device's design requirements would require the filtration fraction in the glomerulus to vary between 15–20%, or the filtration reabsorption in the proximal convoluted tubule to vary between 65–70%, and finally the urea concentration in urine (collected at one of the two outlets of the device) to vary between 200–400 mM.
+The device's design requirements would require the filtration fraction in the glomerulus to vary between 15 and 20%, or the filtration reabsorption in the proximal convoluted tubule to vary between 65 and 70%, and finally the urea concentration in urine (collected at one of the two outlets of the device) to vary between 200 and 400 mM.

 One recent report illustrates a biomimic nephron on hydrogel microfluidic devices with establishing the function of passive diffusion.
 The complex physiological function of nephron is achieved on the basis of interactions between vessels and tubules (both are hollow channels).
 However, conventional laboratory techniques usually focus on 2D structures, such as petri-dish that lacks capability to recapitulate real physiology that occurs in 3D.
 Therefore, the authors developed a new method to fabricate functional, cell-lining and perfusable microchannels inside 3D hydrogel.
 The vessel endothelial and renal epithelial cells are cultured inside hydrogel microchannel and form cellular coverage to mimic vessels and tubules, respectively.
 They employed confocal microscope to examine the passive diffusion of one small organic molecule (usually drugs) between the vessels and tubules in hydrogel.
 The study demonstrates the beneficial potential to mimic renal physiology for regenerative medicine and drug screening.

-Liver-on-a-chip
+Liver

 The liver is a major organ of metabolism, and it is related to glycogen storage, decomposition of red blood cells, certain protein and hormone synthesis, and detoxification.
 Within these functions, its detoxification response is essential for new drug development and clinical trials.
 In addition, because of its multi-functions, the liver is prone to many diseases, and liver diseases have become a global challenge.